yizazaza/jonkler/README.md

-# Fullscreen Video
+# Fullscreen YouTube Video Viewer

-This repository provides a distraction-free fullscreen view of a YouTube video.
+This repository provides a distraction-free, fullscreen view of a YouTube video.
+Click the link below to watch the video without borders or distractions.

-## How to Use

-Click the link below to view the video in fullscreen mode:
+## View the Video

 [View Fullscreen Video](https://yizazaza.github.io/jonkler/)

-## Embed Code
+## About

+This project uses a simple HTML file to embed the YouTube video in fullscreen mode, hiding all unnecessary YouTube elements.

+## How It Works

-The video will open in fullscreen mode using the following minimal HTML code:
+The `index.html` file includes the following code:

 ```html
 <!DOCTYPE html>